angelynnnnn/skillsfuture-course-gap-chatbot/README.md

 App will be available at: `http://localhost:8501`

 Note that due to latency issues due to model choice/availability, chatbot would take around 5-6 minutes to generate an output.
-If timeout occurs, a fallback template would be used to show the results.
+If it exceeds timeout threshold, a fallback template would be used to show the results.

 ## Repository Structure